awang343/minesweeper/readme.md

 # Minesweeper

-Welcome to the Minesweeper project!
+Welcome to Minesweeper!
 This repository contains a classic implementation of the popular Minesweeper game.
-Play, customize, and contribute to this timeless puzzle game!

 ## Overview